panguin6010/python-guess-the-number/README.md

-A python guessing game created by Panguin6010 and Nosson-P with a CLI interface. enjoy!
+A Python guessing game created by Panguin6010 and Nosson-P and StackOverFlow with a CLI interface. enjoy!